Are you on Goodreads?

 So, I’ve experienced 60 books this year.
 It’s been fun!
 I’m continually amazed at how I feel my heart and head open for (almost) every book I read.
 The best part of great Literature is that it tells the story of the human experience.
 None of us is really all that different than another.
 Isn’t that so beautiful?

 Of these 60 books, there were a few I loved, a few I hated, and several I enjoy picking up every year (Gatsby, A Farewell to Arms, Mere Christianity, etc.).
-For posterity’s sake, I ranked my top 5 favorite and 5 least favorite books of the year.
+For posterity’s sake, I ranked my top five favorite and five least favorite books of the year.

 I’ll start with the bad news and end with the good.
 Sound good? 😊